f5devcentral/f5-agility-labs-Next/docs/class2/module3/lab1.rst

       :scale: 25%

 #.
 The HA Properties panel opens.
 #.
-Enter the **HA Name** (example: ha1) for this high availability pair of nodes.
+Enter the **HA Name** "ha.example.com" for this high availability pair of nodes.
 This name should be unique for each pair managed by the Next Central Manager instance.

    Name:

    .. code-block:: console

-      ha1
+      ha.example.com

 #.
 Enter the **HA Management (Floating) IP Address** (should be 10.1.1.9) for use when failing over to the standby node.